Characterization of optimal carbon nanotubes under stretching and validation of the Cauchy-Born rule: Abstract

 \section{Abstract}

 Carbon nanotubes are modeled as point configurations and investigated by minimizing configurational energies including two- and three-body interactions.
 Optimal configurations are identified with local minima and their fine geometry is fully characterized in terms of lower-dimensional problems.
-Under moderate tension, such local minimizers are proved to be periodic, which indeed validates the so-called Cauchy-Born rule in this setting.
+Under moderate tension, \PPP we prove the existence of periodic local minimizers, \EEE which indeed validates the so-called Cauchy-Born rule in this setting.